dhawk/concurrent-pascal-compiler/interrupt-problems.md

 <h1><center>{{title}}</center></h1>

-# Introduction

 Interrupts are a mechanism by which a hardware module signals the CPU that an operation has completed.
 An embedded system that correctly utilizes interrupts can be very responsive since the appropriate software is tightly coupled to the hardware it controls.

 This article will examine three approaches to interrupts:

 1. **Busy-loop Approach:** here interrupts are avoided altogether.
 This is often advised for users of traditional non-concurrent programming languages such as C or Basic.
 This is fairly safe if performance requirements are modest.
 2. **Interrupt Subroutine Approach:** Some traditional non-concurrent programming languages such as C or Basic implement "interrupt subroutines" that are "called by the hardware" when an interrupt occurs.
 This can work but requires careful attention to detail and a keen understanding of the potential pitfalls.
 3. **Concurrent Pascal:** Concurrent Pascal makes interrupts easy.
 It supports multiple cyclic processes with multiple priority levels.
-Monitors provide the means for safe inter-process communication.
 A process may be tightly coupled to a hardware module by using the interrupt as the synchronization mechanism.
 A high priority interrupt process will respond quickly when its associated hardware operation completes and will preempt lower priority processes already running.
+Monitors provide the means for safe inter-process communication.

 To illustrate these approaches we will implement a simplistic fragment of a cruise control module with a PIC18 microcontroller.
 The PIC's Analog to Digital Converter (ADC) will be utilized to measure the vehicle's velocity in units of inches per second (in/sec).
 A timer (TMR0) will be used to time periodic updates of the current velocity.
 A `control_throttle` routine will calculate the throttle setting based on the desired speed and the current velocity.  *In these highly simplified examples many necessary details will be omitted in order to focus attention on the essential points.*

-# Busy Loop Approach
+## The Busy Loop Approach

 Users of traditional non-concurrent programming languages such as C and Basic are often advised to forgo using interrupts altogether and instead implement a single-threaded program that busy-loops around looking at hardware completion flags and running a handler when a flag is set.